konijntjesbroek/templates/README.md

 Replace \<project type\> with the correct template, Most of the time, this will be 'project'.
 Replace \<project name\> with the name of the project you are spinning up.

+### Special Notes
+If you are using this on codepen which requires changelog to be an md file, use the triple backtick to force it to plaintext